JanDotNet/ThinkSharp.Solutions/README.md

 ## Intoduction

-ThinkSharp.Solutions is a small Visual Studio Extension that allows to clone a template from a git repository.
-The template may contain place holders that are replaced with custom values after cloning.
+ThinkSharp.Solutions is a small Visual Studio Extension that allows to create a new solution from a template.
+The template is a prepared solution located in a git repository.
+It may contain place holders that are replaced with custom values after cloning.

 ## Installation